Relieve Your Pain

 If you’re experiencing a severe toothache, it’s crucial not to brush it off.
 You’ll want to schedule an appointment with us right away.
 We’ll assess the problem and make sure the damage isn’t detrimental to your gums or neighboring teeth to prevent further complications.

 The Extraction Process

-- Schedule Your Consultation — First, you’ll meet with Dr. Bobbitt at our Nashua, NH dental office.
+- Schedule Your Consultation — First, you’ll meet with our dentist at our Nashua, NH dental office.
 We’ll examine your entire mouth to determine the source of your pain.
 If your tooth is severely decayed, damaged, or causes complications with your gums and jawbone, it’ll most likely need to be removed.
 A discussion of the options for the replacement of the tooth can be had at this time.